"Basket of Clams" by Winslow Homer (American, 1836–1910).

 Now that students have had a chance to learn a little more about Romanticism, Impressionism and Realism, they will get a chance to put that new knowledge to the test.

 Note: Many paintings contain elements of more than one movement.
 For example, there may be elements of Realism among the Romantics or the Impressionists, so students shouldn’t focus on searching for a pure or perfect example of each movement.
 Instead, they should concentrate on which movement is the best fit for each painting and why.
 It might help students to know the time periods of each of these movements, so that they might better understand that some of these movements were overlapping or very close in time period:

-Students at all levels should complete either the PDF chart or the online interactive for Activity 5.
+for Activity 5.
 In addition, ask beginning students to choose two paintings from this list which represent two distinct movements.
 Have students compose short essays analyzing the ways in which each of the two images contain the criteria of their movement.
 They should compare and contrast the images and their corresponding movements throughout the essay.